JayDosunmu/raised-hands-public/README.md

 ---
 ## How to set up locally

-This project has 3 main components: a web server, a web client, and a mobile app.
+This project has 2 main components: a web server, and a web client.
 Below, steps are given for setting them up on your own machine.

 ---
 #### Dependencies:
 * Java 8 (JDK + JRE)
-* Android Studio
 * Node >= 12
 * Docker